National Parks

 Wildlife in Zion National Park

-Plants in Zion National Park
+Wildflowers in Zion National Park

-In the spring, the wildflowers pop up first on the canyon floor and moving up the canyon as the temperatures warm.
-During the summer visit the hanging gardens at The Grotto.
-In the fall, Zion’s National Park’s aspen trees start to glow in shades of yellow.
+One of the surprises of Zion National Park is the abundance of plants.
+In the spring, the wildflowers pop up first on the canyon floor and move up the canyon as the temperatures warm.
+During the summer, visit the hanging gardens at The Grotto.

 What to do in Zion with Kids or Pets